SwissLife-OSS/thor-analyzer/README.md

 # EventSourceAnalyzer

-**An *ETW* EventSource analyzer build on *.Net Standard 2.0*.**
+**An *ETW* EventSource analyzer build on *.Net Standard 2.0***

 *ETW* (Event Tracing for Windows) is a very powerful instrument for tracing.
 However it could be very time consuming and frustrating to create a custom Event Provider (EventSource).
 The reason for that is there are many rules which have to be satisfied.
 Even as a professional, mistakes can be made easily.
-Here comes *EventSourceAnalyzer* which helps by analyzing EventSources to find any schema errors possible.
+Here comes *EventSourceAnalyzer* which helps by analyzing EventSources to detect any schema errors.

 ## Tools